AlisonPQ/alisonpq.github.io/content/post/2024-02-7-my-first-post.md

 Each configuration you need is on `hugo.toml` file.

+#### Adding new post

+Use `hugo new content posts/my-first-post.md` as example.

+Note: review hugo and the chosen theme documentation.

 #### Deploy with GitHub Pages

 In your project you should create a file called `hugo.yaml` which is on `.github/workflows/hugo.yaml` where are all the steps that you need to deplot it, you will need to push everything on `main` branch, make sure to select `GitHub Actions` as `Source` on **settings>pages**.